nginxinc/kubernetes-ingress/docs/content/usage-reporting.md

 ## Requirements

-To deploy the NGINX Cluster Connector, you must have the following:
+To deploy Usage Reporting, you must have the following:

 | Requirements                            | Notes                                                                                                                 |
 |-----------------------------------------|-----------------------------------------------------------------------------------------------------------------------|